epinio/epinio/README.md

 ### Check that your application is working

 After the application has been pushed, a unique URL is printed which you can use to access your application.
-If you forgot that URL you can find that again by
+If you don't have URL available you can find it again by
 running:

 ```bash
 $ epinio app show sample
 ```

-(Look for "Routes")
+("Routes" is the part your are looking for)

-Go ahead an open the route in your browser!
+Go ahead an open the application route in your browser!

 ### List all commands